frostie/ComputerScience/README.md

 ![alt_text](https://github.com/pippom/ComputerScience/blob/master/ComputerScience.jpg)

-# ComputerScience
+# About this repository
-A repository for some algorithms from my Computer Science degree
+The intent of this repository is to store some algorithms I used in labs and assignments from my Computer Science degree

 ## Currently Covers:
 - Data Structures and Algorithm Analysis

-### Algorithm: find the largest element in an unsorted array of integers:
+### Lab: Find the largest element in an unsorted array of integers:
     package com.PhilMarcoccia;

     public class Main